dschaad/maze/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-{Provide a description the game that you wrote.
-Describe how to play your game.}

-{Describe your purpose for writing this software.}
+This game is unfinished.
+Currently, there is a square that you can move with the arrow keys in any 2D direction.
+I wanted to learn Unity and experiment with what it has to offer.

 # Development Environment

-I used Unity version
+I used Unity and Visual Studio Code.

-{Describe the programming language that you used and any libraries.}

 # Useful Websites